Catminusminus/scenn/README.md

 - Only 1D data can be used.
 - Hittig the constexpr evaluation step limit easily.
   - Use the patch `clang-patch.diff` for newer clang based on https://github.com/ushitora-anqou/constexpr-nn/blob/master/clang.diff.
+- You can run training and evaluating only in compile time, because runtime training and evaluating hit the stack size limit.
+We are planning to use the heap memory allocation in runtime (we will use std::vector in both cases in C++20).

 ## How it works?